 I woke up when the smooth road swiftly changed to a jolting sandy track.
 I bounced up and down, bashing flailing limbs off parts of the jeep that I didn’t even know existed.
 Then I was hit by the cold.
 Mornings at high altitude aren’t pleasant for the half-dressed.
 Luckily, I was prepared.

-The best way to go to these places is by taking a tour.
+How to get there The best way to go to these places is by taking a tour.
 It’s worth it.
 We visited all the aforementioned places, as well as Toconao, a traditional village.
 The main square has large cacti that grow 1cm per year.
 These cacti were over 2 metres tall, meaning they were planted in the early 1800s!
 You can explore the handcraft shops and go souvenir hunting, check out the old church, or taste local homemade ice cream.
 They have Rica Rica flavour, which is a mint-like herb that grows in the shrubby area of the desert.
 The driver makes a short stop here, too, for you to harvest your own supply.

 Other things to do in the area include: